doronkon/Catflix/README.md

     -H "Content-Type: application/json"
    ```

-4. *Delete Movie* - Delete a Movie
+4. *Delete Movie* - Delete a Movie ** deleting a movie deletes it from every user who watched, the category it belongs to and from the cpp recommendation system
    ```
     curl -i -X DELETE http://localhost:12345/api/movies/<ID_of_the_movie> \
     -H "user: <ID_of_a_user_in_mongo>" \